OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Stored Cross-Site Scripting (XSS) vulnerability in an endpoint, where the exploit will be sent to the WebView of the Mobile App when navigating to the vulnerable function.
 - Man-in-the-middle (MITM) position by an attacker where he is able to tamper the response by injecting JavaScript.

-#### Remediation

-The UIWebView should be avoided and WKWebView used instead.
-JavaScript is enabled by default in a WKWebView and should be disabled if not needed.
-This reduces the attack surface and potential threats to the application.

 In order to address these attack vectors, the outcome of the following checks should be verified:

 - that all functions offered by the endpoint need to be free of [XSS vulnerabilities](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting\)\_Prevention_Cheat_Sheet "XSS (Cross Site Scripting) Prevention Cheat Sheet").

 - that the HTTPS communication need to be implemented according to the best practices to avoid MITM attacks (see "Testing Network Communication").

 #### References